Sunisc/Analyzing-Immersion-in-a-1v1-VR-Game/README.md

 Special thanks to Technical Writer Michael Prinke of Unreal Engine for covering the fundamentals of the server-client model.
 We would also like to thank our instructor Nick Rewkowski for the steer-to-center redirection algorithm implementation.
 Assets from turbosquid.com.

-### 4.5 Collaboration

-Alex worked on the data collection and analysis.
-Austin implemented the RPCs and Steam Multi- player.
-Surya worked on S2C, game functionality, sound, and scene setup.
-Surya, Austin and Alex all worked together on the write-up and analyzing our results.